Nuddel69/Solids-of-revolution/README.md

 To change the displayed function edit the `Function` parameter.
 The displayed interval is defined by `a` and `b`.

-To adjust the accuracy of the displayed model edit `Ring Accuracy` and 'Interval Accuracy'. `Ring Accuracy` adjusts the number of points for each slice.
+To adjust the accuracy of the displayed model edit `Ring Accuracy` and `Interval Accuracy`. `Ring Accuracy` adjusts the number of points for each slice.
 'Interval Accuracy' adjusts how many slices is generated between each value 'x'.
-The latter of these takes a number <0.0, 1.0> as an argument.
+The latter of these takes a number `<0.0, 1.0>` as an argument.

 > **Note**
 > Setting either of these accuracies too high will severely affect performance.